 The North Main Street Bridge is located just north of Wyndwood Road and Linbrook Road.
 This bridge was originally constructed in 1901 and is in need of a major rehabilitation.
 During the bridge work, North Main Street will be reduced from four lanes to two and one sidewalk will remain open at a time.
 Significant delays are anticipated so motorists should seek alternate routes.
 A temporary traffic signal will be installed at the North Main Street intersection with Wyndwood Road and Linbrook Road to assist motorists and pedestrians.
 Construction began in the Spring of 2020 and is expected to be completed by Fall of 2021.
 Click here for more information.

 Click here to view the updated traffic control plans for the project.

 The Braeburn Road culvert is located on Braeburn Road just east of the Braeburn School driveway.
 The culvert was installed in 1960 and consists of two corrugated metal pipes (6 feet high by 9.5 feet wide) that convey the West Branch of Trout Brook under the roadway.
 The corrugated metal has voids under, before and after it, which makes the culverts unstable.

 The rehabilitation includes the installation of scour protection on the culvert inlets and outlets.
 Installation of reinforced concrete along the bottoms of both culvert pipes.
-The work is anticipated to take up to 6 months to complete.
-The project is currently underway and is anticipated to be completed Fall of 2020.
+Several unanticipated issues were encountered during construction which have led to extended delays.
+The Town is working with the design consultant and contractor to develop solutions and resume construction activities.